The number 1 way to ensure your success in becoming a pilot is by properly managing your time & money

 When do you need your Student Pilot Certificate?

-In order to solo an aircraft (fly it by yourself) you will need your Student Pilot Certificate and will also need a 3rd Class Medical Certificate (which we will talk more about here in a bit).
+In order to solo an aircraft (fly it by yourself) you will need your Student Pilot Certificate and will also need a 3rd Class Medical Certificate (if you are going for Private Pilot) or just a Driver’s License (if you are going for Sport Pilot).
 This means you can start flying with your instructor without a student pilot or medical certificate but must get these before you fly solo.
 Since April 1, 2016 student pilot certificates no longer expire.
 If you received one before this, the expiration dates were the same as the medical certificate.

 At Part Time Pilot we recommend first starting with ground school, getting your student pilot and medical certificate, passing the written exam and then starting flight training.
 When you start with ground school and get your student pilot and medical certificates first you have many benefits: